synfron/ReshaperForBurp/docs/Readme.md

 Matches Text - If a value (text, variable, or HTTP event entity) matches a value

+Content Type - If the HTTP request body is reported to match specified content types

+MIME Type - If the HTTP response body is reported to match specified MIME types

 Proxy Name - If received by a certain Burp proxy listener

 From Tool - If the HTTP message is from a specific Burp tool